From Excel to GPS: how an electrician saves €12,000 a year

 GeoTapp has features that are particularly useful for those working on electrical installations:

-Multi-site management: each site has its own file with a history of jobs, photos and technical notes.
+Management of multiple sites: each site has its own file with a history of jobs, photos and technical notes.
 Perfect for clients with multiple properties.

 Export for tax returns: GeoTapp generates a structured export for invoicing and accounting.
 Accountants appreciate this.